Mild traumatic brain injury

 Purple background image

-It's optimizing care and resources with the potential to reduce unnecessary CT scans by up to 40%1,2
+Evaluation with Alinity i TBI has the potential to reduce unnecessary CT scans by up to 40%1,2

 High-sensitive background image